The Office of Student Engagment is a resource for parents and family members.

 - How have the members of the organization made them feel as a new member?
 Are they feeling welcome?
 Accepted?
 Enjoying their experience?

 - What programs have they attended with their chapter?
-Which programs sponsored by the Office of Fraternity and Sorority Life have they attended?
+Which programs sponsored by the Office of Student Engagement have they attended?

 - Are they staying connected with friends they made prior to pursuing membership in their fraternity or sorority?